kamrulhasan2/E-commerce_Project/README.md

     -- create a Response Controller for handale error and success response</br>
     -- create a route and controller for fetch an user from database by        getUserById </br>
     -- create a findUser function to handale for fetching an user from database by id and handaling database error</br>
-    -- normalize findUser function to handale globol findItem and product etc
+    -- normalize findUser function to handale globol findItem and product etc</br>
+    -- create a route and deleteUserController function to delete an user from database by id</br>

 //***********************